ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 systems tend to be stronger and so national and subnational case reports are the primary data source for the nonfatal model.

-Nonfatal modeling in all countries combined data sources to generate pixel-level predictions of clinical incidence rates.
+Nonfatal modeling in all countries combined data sources to generate rasterized predictions of clinical incidence rates  on a 5 km by 5 km grid.
 These predications were combined with high-resolution gridded population data to estimate total cases per pixel-year.
 These were then aggregated to GBD national/ subnational areas.

 For the fatal model, MAP data was used to estimate the cause specific mortality rate.
 This was then combined with the incidence rate from the nonfatal model in order to find estimates for case fatality rate.
 This in turn was used to find annual mortality rates for each location.
-[GBD-2019-Capstone-Appendix-Malaria-2020]_
+[GBD-2019-Capstone-Appendix-Malaria-2021]_

 .. todo::